michael-franke/logic-materials/README.md

-# About this material
+# Introduction to Logic, Probability & Information

-Course materials for course "Methods 1: Logic" as part of the BA General Linguistics and Computational Linguistics (University of Tübingen).
+This site contains course materials for lecture "Methods 1: Logic", which is part of the BA General Linguistics and Computational Linguistics (University of Tübingen).

-This repository contains the course handouts and slides.